Samsung Galaxy S11 / S20 release date, price, specifications and latest rumors - Mash Viral

 You can already register in advance for the new Samsung Galaxy S20.

-You can pre-register for new versions of mobile phones at mobiles.co.uk.
-They currently offer £ 50 cashback when you register for a new Samsung phone.
+You can pre-register for updates on Samsung announcements on mobiles.co.uk.
+They currently offer a £ 50 cashback promotion for new launches.

 How much does the Samsung Galaxy S11 cost?